19 November 2009 Case of the Week #162

 All cases are archived on our website.
 To view them sorted by category, diagnosis, or date, visit our Home Page and click on the Case of the Week button on the left hand side.

 Thanks to Dr. Atif Ahmed, Children's Mercy Hospitals and Clinics, Kansas, MO (USA), for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.

 Case of the Week #162